Extract Color Palette from Any Image Online — Free & Private

 - What image formats are supported?

-- Any format your browser can display: JPEG, PNG, WebP, GIF, SVG, AVIF, and more.
-You can also paste screenshots directly from your clipboard.
+- Any format your browser can display: JPEG, PNG, WebP, GIF, SVG, AVIF, and more — 7 browser-native formats in total.
+You can also paste screenshots directly from your clipboard with Ctrl+V / Cmd+V.

 - Can I use this on a mobile device?